-A nonprofit’s events are a critical component of fundraising and outreach.
-Most events are an “all hands on deck” affair that requires everyone within a nonprofit to work together.
-Some nonprofits even have an event planning committee or dedicated volunteers who help plan and set up for the event.
+Events are a critical component of fundraising and outreach.
+Most nonprofit events are an “all hands on deck” affair that requires everyone within a nonprofit to work together.
+Some nonprofits even have an overall event planning committee and dedicated volunteers who help plan and set up for the event.

 What Is a Host Committee?

 A “host committee” is different from a traditional event planning committee.
-Instead of people who are actively planning, scheduling or setting up for the day’s or evening’s events, the host committee is a team that uses its networks to make sure the event is a hit.
-Some host committee members may choose to:
+Instead of people who are actively planning, scheduling or setting up for the day’s or evening’s events, the host committee uses its networks to make sure the event is a hit.
+Host committee members may choose to:

 - Encourage their friends, family or colleagues to buy tickets